10 Money Tips to Prevent Christmas Stress

 Make solid lists for gifts and groceries.
 Try the in-store pickup option so you can fill up that online cart while keeping an eye on the budget (and skipping the hassle of running all over the store).
 Look at prices online for things that will ship in time—and for free—to save you money and a trip to the mall.
 And if you have to go out, don’t do it a bazillion times.

 This is a major life lesson, really.
 But let’s focus on the holidays right now.
 You can’t be everywhere, do everything, and please everyone.
 And that’s okay!
-It’s time to find balance within all the traditions and obligations, the gifts and gatherings.
+It’s time to find balance within all the traditions and obligations, the gifts and gatherings (even the virtual ones).
 The way you do that is by sorting your priorities.

 What are the main—the most important—memories you want to make and moments you want to savor this season?
 That’s what you put at the top of your to-do list.
 These are the things worth spending your time and money on.

-Of course, unless you want to become a total holiday hermit, you’ll still have to keep a few Christmas commitments that aren’t in the top tier of your personal priorities.
-So expect to make some room on your schedule this season for the priorities of those who are most important to you.
+Of course, unless you want to become a total holiday hermit, you’ll still have to keep a few Christmas commitments that aren’t at the top of your personal priorities.
+Leave room in your schedule for a few priorities of those nearest and dearest to you too.

 The song really does have some incredible advice.
-“Let your heart be light” by gathering those dear to your heart near to you this holiday season.
+“Let your heart be light” by gathering those dear to your heart near to you this holiday season—any way you can.
 Because that’s what it’s all about.
 Maybe our troubles won’t go away, but we can spend intentional time thinking more about our blessings and less about all the other stresses in life.

 You’ll need to do a little work to make it happen—planning, budgeting, prioritizing and saying no when you need to.
 Those things aren’t always easy in the beginning.
 But following these tips will mean way less stress—and way less time focusing on things that don’t matter so you can be intentional about what does matter.

-This year, make it a goal to find joy this season.
+This year, make it a goal to ditch that stress and replace it with peace and joy.
 It’s the best gift you can give yourself.